ISET/ISETPy/README.md

 ### Incorporating the demosaic requirements -

 To run the demosaicing code, we need to install the libraries specified.
-In that case we created a requirements.txt file, and ran
+In that case we created a requirements.txt file.
+We placed it in utility/python/requirements.txt.
+We changed into that directory and ran

 `pip install -r requirements.txt`

-### Matlab created% the python environment with this command
+### Matlab python environment

 (Sonoma version of the MacOS)

+Matlab manages an interface to Python, which they create using the [*pyenv*](https://www.mathworks.com/help/releases/R2025a/matlab/ref/pyenv.html) command.

 `pyenv('Version','/opt/miniconda3/envs/py39/bin/python');`

-### Confirm that Matlab sees the environment
+### Confirm that Matlab communicates with Python

 For example, try running